awsdocs/amazon-dynamodb-developer-guide/doc_source/workbench.Visualizer.Commit.md

      + **Access key ID**
      + **Secret access key**

-     For more information about how to obtain the access keys, see [Getting an AWS Access Key](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html#SettingUp.DynamoWebService.GetCredentials)\.
+     For more information about how to obtain the access keys, see [Getting an AWS access key](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html#SettingUp.DynamoWebService.GetCredentials)\.
    + You can optionally specify the following:
      + [https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html)
      + [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns)
-   + If you don't want to sign up for a free tier account, and prefer to use [DynamoDB Local \(Downloadable Version\)](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html):
+   + If you don't want to sign up for a free tier account, and prefer to use [DynamoDB local \(downloadable version\)](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html):

-     1. Choose the **Add a new DynamoDB local connection** tab
+     1. Choose the **Add a new DynamoDB local connection** tab\.

      1. Specify the **Connection name** and **Port**\.

 1. Choose **Commit**\.
 ![\[Console screenshot showing the add new connection screen.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/workbench/VisualizerCommitToDynamoDBDetails.png)

+**Note**
+ If you installed DynamoDB local as part of the NoSQL Workbench setup, you'll need to turn DynamoDB local on by using the **DynamoDB local Server** toggle at the bottom left of the NoSQL Workbench screen\.
+See [Install NoSQL Workbench for DynamoDB](workbench.settingup.install.md) for more information on this toggle\.